KristhianX/essential-buttons-toolbar/README.md

 *An extension that adds homepage, new tab, and close tab buttons to Android Firefox.*

 **Note:**
-This initially began as a user script, which I later developed into an extension to access additional features.
+This initially began as a userscript, which I later developed into an extension to access additional features.
 You can still find the original user script here, but I'm unlikely to make further updates to it:
 https://github.com/KristhianX/a-real-home-button